caprinux/caprinux.github.io/about.md

 ---
 I really just want to document my CTF journey since I first started learning in January 2021.

-I also want to share learning points and spread the love of pwn to everyone!
+I also hope to be able to share learning points and spread the love of pwn ;)

 Hope you guys enjoy this little website I put up and check out my [github](https://github.com/caprinux).